Net Present Value (NPV) Explained

-The Net Present Value (NPV) is often used to determine whether it is worthwhile to invest in a startup company with an invention or a good idea.
-By calculating the Net Present Value, the current value of future cash flows is essentially determined, known as discounting.
-This allows us to determine whether added value can be created by making a certain investment now.
-In other words: does the investment yield sufficient returns?
-In the example given below, the NPV formula used is built into most spreadsheet software.
+The Net Present Value (NPV) is commonly used to determine whether it makes sense to invest in a startup built around an invention or a promising idea.
+By calculating the NPV, you translate future cash flows into their value in today's money — a process known as discounting.
+This allows you to answer a very practical question: does making this investment now actually create value over time?
+In other words, are the expected returns sufficient to justify the risk?
+In the example below, we use the NPV formula as it is conveniently built into most spreadsheet software.

 Calculating Net Present Value with a Spreadsheet